What Good Markets Are Good ForTowards a Moral Justification of Free Markets

 D1.
 How do different indicators of economic freedom (e.g. size of government, quality of legal system and property rights, sound money, trade openness and government regulation) affect human flourishing?
 And, more specifically, how and which type of market institutions affect or facilitate corporate social responsibility (CSR)?

 D2.
-What are the views regarding virtues, free market institutions and their potential for human flourishing in different cultural zones in Northern Europe (Germany, the Netherlands and Denmark), Anglo-Saxon countries (UK and US) and Latin Europe (France, Spain, Italy) and how are these views related to influential discourses in economics as a science within these cultural zones?
+What are the views regarding virtues, free market institutions and their potential for human flourishing in different cultural zones in Northern Europe (Germany, the Netherlands and Denmark), Anglo-Saxon countries (UK and US) and Latin Europe (France, Spain, Italy)?
+How are these views related to influential discourses in economics as a science within these cultural zones?

 - Panel estimation using data of economic freedom, ESG ratings, and life satisfaction

-- Multilevel regression analysis of data from Eurobarometer, European Values Survey
+- Multilevel regression analysis of data from Eurobarometer, European Values Study

 - Archival research